 Non-tidal Monitoring: This program is an ongoing effort to keep tabs on our upstream tributaries that are not impacted by the tides (non-tidal).
 Every other week we travel around the South River watershed via truck to assess sites for Dissolved Oxygen, pH, temperatures, and conductivity.

 Bacteria Monitoring: During the summer, we also monitor bacteria levels at various community waterfront and restoration areas as part of our Operation Clearwater program.
-Operation Clearwater was started by the Severn River Association and is a collaborative effort with Dr. Tammy Domanski, a Professor of Biology at Anne Arundel Community College, aimed at providing timely public health information to participating communities and helping to identify times when it may be inadvisable to swim.
+Operation Clearwater provides timely public health information to participating communities and helps identify times when it may be inadvisable to swim.
 Knowledge is key in our fight for healthier, clean waters.
-In 2018, a 14 week schedule costs $450 and ran from May 23rd through September 5th.
-Updated rates and dates will be posted in 2019.
+The season runs from Memorial Day to Labor Day.
+The full season cost is $475.

 If you are interested in having your personal or community waterfront tested, please contact firstname.lastname@example.org.